kylebyron/slate/source/index.html.md

 > Make sure to replace `xyz` with your API key.

 Hart uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).
+You can register a new Hart API key at our [developer portal](http://example.com/developers).

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Hart expects the API key to be included in all API requests to the server in a header that looks like the following:

-`Authorization: meowmeowmeow`
+`Authorization: hartharthart`

 <aside class="notice">
-You must replace <code>meowmeowmeow</code> with your personal API key.
+You must replace <code>hartharthart</code> with your personal API key.
 </aside>

 # Kittens